cal-itp/reports/.github/ISSUE_TEMPLATE/monthly_reports.md

 If there are no changes between development and production rerun the last github action workflow run on main.

 - [ ] verify in the github action that it is copying production report data
 - [ ] verify that production site has been updated with most up to date month

 ### Email reports

 #### Testing

-obtain test emails from evan.
-Verify with Olivia and calitp that email contents are correct.
-Update the config file
+Obtain test emails from Cal-ITP technical lead (@evansiroky).
+Verify with Transit Data Quality Lead (@o-ram) and Cal-ITP comms lead that email contents are correct.
+Update the config file.

+- [ ] Verify with Transit Data Quality Lead (@o-ram) and Comms Lead that email content is correct
 - [ ] update config file to have current month
+- [ ] Verify with Cal-ITP Technical Lead (@evansiroky) that test email list is correct

-- [ ] verify from Olivia that email content is correct
+- [ ] Verify with Transit Data Quality Lead (@o-ram) that production email list is correct

 ##### Generate the template (if needed)